teetotum/react-attached-properties/doc/motivation.md

 There are however some pitfalls and ramifications: How can children be mapped recursively?
 How deep should the recursion go?
 What happens with attached properties that are propagated to the children of content elements?

-Those questions are addressed in detail in the documentation of [react-attached-properties](https://github.com/teetotum/react-attached-properties), a tiny library that is intended to make using the *Attached Property* pattern even easier and to provide ready-made solutions to circumnavigate potential pitfalls.
+Those questions are addressed in detail in the documentation of [react-attached-properties](https://github.com/teetotum/react-attached-properties), a tiny library that is intended to make using the *Attached Properties* pattern even easier and to provide ready-made solutions to circumnavigate potential pitfalls.

 ## Does it Work with TypeScript?